Adrian Lester: Television

 In 1997, Lester starred in an episode of Silent Witness.
 It was in a two-part episode of series two entitled "Cease upon the Midnight", where he played the part of Danny Morris.
+For his role in the BBC feature-length drama Storm Damage, in 2000 he was nominated for the EMMA Award for Best TV Actor.

 He is known for playing a big-time con artist named Michael "Mickey Bricks" Stone on the BBC television series Hustle between 2004 and 2012.
 The character was written out of the fourth series and replaced by Ashley Walters, although Lester returned from the fifth series (2009) onwards.

 On American television, he appeared on the sitcom Girlfriends from 2002 to 2003, as Ellis Carter, a film star who dated Tracee Ellis Ross's character, Joan Clayton.

 In late 2005, he had a major guest-starring role in Channel 4's police drama The Ghost Squad.

 In 2008, he starred on the BBC drama Bonekickers, a programme focusing on a team of archaeologists.

 He played the character Myror in a 2009 episode of the British television drama Merlin.

-In 2024, Netflix announced that Lester will play the role of Destiny of the Endless in the upcoming second season of The Sandman.
+In 2024, Netflix announced that Lester would play the role of Destiny of the Endless in the upcoming second season of The Sandman.

 Film

 Lester played campaign manager Henry Burton in Mike Nichols' film Primary Colors (1998), based on the novel by Anonymous (Joe Klein).
 His character is believed to represent George Stephanopoulos.
 This part earned him a Chicago Film Critics Association award nomination for "Most Promising Actor".

-He appeared in Kenneth Branagh's Love's Labour's Lost, a musical adaptation of the William Shakespeare play, set in the 1930s.
+He appeared as Dumain in Kenneth Branagh's Love's Labour's Lost (2000), a musical adaptation of the William Shakespeare play, set in the 1930s.
 The film itself was poorly received, but Lester received a British Independent Film Awards nomination for his performance.

 In The Day After Tomorrow, Lester had a small but important role as Simon, one of the three researchers who drink a toast of "twelve-year-old Scotch" shortly before freezing to death.

 He filmed scenes for Spider-Man 3 (2007), as a research scientist who is sought after by the Sandman (Thomas Haden Church) to find a cure for his ailing daughter.
 He was seen in one teaser trailer for the film; however, his scenes were cut from the final theatrical version.